For more conservation volunteer opportunities in Otago:

 Aim: Clearing, planting and maintaining public areas around Taieri Mouth.
 Monthly workdays.

 Tomahawk-Smaills Beachcare Trust

 Aim: Coastal ecology, restoration and community education.
-Weekly volunteer days at Smaills Beach Nursery: Monday morning 9.30 am -12.30 pm, Fridays planting and maintenance in dunes.
+Weekly volunteer days at Smaills Beach Nursery: Monday and Tuesday mornings 9 am -12 pm.
+For Winter planting dates and maintenance in dunes, see our Facebook page.

 Warrington Reserve Group

 Aim: Planting and plant maintenance on public reserve area.

 Contact: Karen Hobday +64 3 482 2762.

 Aim: Saving yellow-eyed penguin by restoring coastal forest and controlling predators.
 Frequent workdays involving clearing, planting and maintaining areas of coastal penguin habitat.

 Aim: Supports the work of their community-based native plant nursery, which specialises in propagating plants of local origin for the restoration of habitats in the Upper Clutha Basin.
 You can volunteer in the nursery and get involved with planting days.

 Watch a video